Benefits of Meditation: An Overview

 Emotional Benefits

-- Resilience – Regular practice can improve the ability to bounce back from stress and difficulty.
+- Resilience – Regular practice can improve your ability to bounce back from stress and difficulty.

-- Calm and clarity – Many practitioners report a greater sense of peace and mental clarity in daily life.
+- Calm and clarity – Many of my students report a greater sense of peace and mental clarity in daily life.

 Long-Term Brain Impact